djangocon/2023.djangocon.africa/_pages/travellers.md

 permalink: /travellers/
 ---

-## Information for visitors
+# Information for visitors
 {: .h1}

 One of the reasons for choosing Zanzibar as our location is that it is a very accessible part of the continent for international travel.

 ## The basics
 Zanzibar, a province of Tanzania, is a cluster of islands in the Indian Ocean.
-DjangoCon Africa is being held on Unguja, Zanzibar's main island, about 25km off the coast.
-The island is often informally referred to as Zanzibar.
+DjangoCon Africa is being held on Zanzibar's main island, about 25km off the coast, known as Zanzibar Island or Unguja, and sometimes simply referred to as Zanzibar.

 Zanzibar is a very popular tourist destination, receiving about 400 thousand visitors each year.